 Slepkow Slepkow and Associates, Inc.

-Slepkow Slepkow and Associates, Inc. was established in 1932 and has an 88 year history of providing high quality and effective legal services to our clients.
+Slepkow Slepkow and Associates, Inc. was established in 1932 and has a 90year history of providing high quality and effective legal services to our clients.
 At Slepkow, Slepkow & Associates, Inc. we review and help clients with work related accidents in Rhode Island.
 RI attorney David Slepkow was honored to be voted by Rhode Island residents as a 2018 Providence Journal Readers’ choice award recipient, third place.
 The law firm of Slepkow Slepkow & Associates, Inc. was also a third place finalist in the 2018 Providence Journal Reader’s choice awards.

 Accidents that can cause serious injuries can happen any time or any place, even in the workplace.
 Both small and large businesses experience accidents every day, some even resulting in death.
 More than 3.3 million workers suffer serious injuries every year while on the job.
 Not only can workplace accidents cause debilitating injuries for workers, but they also can damage the economy.
 Since many accidents in Rhode Island are preventable, many companies work diligently to ensure a safe working environment for their employees.
 Workers must assume some of the responsibility by staying alert and taking precautions on the job, but even the most diligent are vulnerable to the most common accidents that can and do occur in Rhode Island and providence Plantations.
 An injured victim should retain a Rhode Island workers compensation lawyer.